ao-apps/semanticcms-core-servlet/README.txt

+Java API for modeling web page content and relationships in a Servlet environment.

-To provide patches or gain CVS access, please contact:
+For questions or support, please contact:

     AO Industries, Inc.
     7262 Bull Pen Cir